thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     template.
     Notes:
     * '{tags}' can be used to include a '\n* ' separated string of the tag list.
-Use --anki_tag_filter to restrict which tag can be shown (to avoid privacy leakage).
+Use --anki_tag_render_filter to restrict which tag can be shown (to avoid privacy leakage).
         Example of what the tag formating looks like:
         "